What’s New

 New Victory Theater

-New Victory opens new worlds to young people and their families through extraordinary performances, education and engagement programs.
+Bringing kids to the arts and the arts to kids since 1995, New Victory opens new worlds to young people and their families through extraordinary performances, education and engagement programs.

 New 42 Studios

-New 42 Studios cultivates new ideas by serving as an incubator for 800+ Broadway shows including Tony Award winners Hamilton, Hadestown and the musical with the most Tony wins in history—The Producers.
+New 42 Studios cultivates new ideas by serving as an incubator for 800+ Broadway shows including Tony Award-winners Hamilton, Hadestown and the musical with the most Tony wins in history—The Producers.